Frequently Asked Questions

 your most rigid, tight, unstretchy jeans.
 Usually people wears more flexible pants, loose pants, baggy pants, jogging pants or shorts.
 Some girls prefer to wear dance or fitness tights, and some kind of dance or fitness top.
 Anything that lets you move freely works great!

-For shoes most people use regular sneakers, but please bring clean/indoor ones since some people also dance in socks and we want to keep the floor clean.
-Some people invest in sneaker-like dancing shoes like Fuego Dance or Pana Mio to spin better.
-There are also bachata/latin high heels.
+For shoes most people use regular sneakers.
+Please bring clean/indoor ones, since some people also dance in socks and we want to keep the floor clean.

 Q: WHAT KIND OF BACHATA STYLES DO YOU DANCE AND TEACH?

-In our Beginner and Improver courses, we teach the basics and fundamentals of all bachata, including bachata sensual, moderna and Dominican with the proper technique.
-To us it’s important that our students can be confident about their technique, know what they master and what they need to keep practicing, and can keep building on their existing skills in the future without ever having to re-learn later.
+To us it’s important that our students can be confident about their technique, know what they master and what they need to keep practicing, and are able to keep building on their existing skills in the future, without ever having to re-learn their fundamentals later.

 Q: I’ve heard you also offer private classes, is that needed to improve quickly?

-A: We believe all social dancers need three things to grow: education (classes, workshops, privates etc), practice, and social dancing (improvisation and high volume practice).
+education (classes, workshops, privates etc), focused practice, and social dancing (improvisation and high volume practice).
 If you skip one of these three pillars, you will develop slower.

 A: Actually, our intention has never been to create just another dance school.
 What we’re building is more of a platform, a space, where dancers can come together, collaborate, and easily bring new ideas to life.